TCU-DCDA/40363_2025/course_content/labs/LAB10_media_queries_accessibility.md

 > Delivery Mode: In-Class Workshop ➜ Live Portfolio Testing (Hybrid)
 > **Portfolio Connection:** Accessibility enhancement and mobile testing for your deployed Project 1 Portfolio

 Goal: Use your deployed LAB09 portfolio to implement comprehensive accessibility features and test responsive behavior on real devices.
-Build on your CSS Grid foundation with accessibility best practices and real-world testing strategies.
+Build on your migrated project foundation with accessibility best practices and real-world testing strategies.

 ## Learning Outcomes
 - Test accessibility features on live deployed portfolio sites